Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Introduction

-Among these, the assumptions are on the diffusion rates are genuinely restrictive: we must suppose that $d(m)$ grows less slowly than $m^{-2/d}$, which is not a particularly fast decay in any dimension $d \geq 3$.
+Among these, the assumptions on the diffusion rates are genuinely restrictive: we must suppose that $d(m)$ grows less slowly than $m^{-2/d}$, which is not a particularly fast decay in any dimension $d \geq 3$.
 No such imposition was made in the original assumptions.
-The uniform bound demanded on $\alpha(\cdot,\cdot)$, it must also be admitted, is also a significant restriction.
-The survey assumptions will permit us however to offer a method of proof of key estimates needed for the main result which is largely self-contained, as well as being novel and very probabilistic in nature; since it serves our expository purpose, we have decided to accept the more limited domain of validity demanded by these assumptions.
+It must also be admitted that the uniform bound demanded on $\alpha(\cdot,\cdot)$, is another significant restriction.
+The final assumption limits the possibility for a heavy tail of high mass particles at the initial time, particularly since $d(n)$ must be supposed to decrease none too rapidly.
+Despite these limitations, the survey assumptions will permit us to offer a method of proof of key estimates needed for the main result which is largely self-contained, as well as being novel and very probabilistic in nature; since it serves our expository purpose, we have decided to accept the more limited domain of validity demanded by these assumptions.